Religious violence flares up in India and Bangladesh

 In recent weeks, many on both sides of the border raised the possibility that the communal attacks were abetted — if not outright orchestrated — by groups seeking political gain.

 Officials from Bangladesh’s ruling Awami League party, which favors secularism, have hit out at what they called a divisive campaign by their opponents to turn their country into a “Taliban state and Islamic Republic.”
 Hasina, for her part, vowed to “hunt down” the perpetrators and dispatched ministers to visit Hindu families who were affected.
+Bangladeshi police said this week they have arrested 13 people, including a local cleric, for their alleged role in the anti-Hindu attacks.

-But so far in India, the country’s leaders — and the ruling Bharatiya Janata Party (BJP) — have been more reticent.
+But so far in India, national leaders — and the ruling Bharatiya Janata Party (BJP), a Hindu nationalist party with ties to the VHP — have been more reticent.

-Mufti Tayeb Rehman, president of the Jamaat Ulama Muslim organization in Tripura, said there have not been violent flare-ups in the state in the three years since the right-wing BJP took power.
-But he blamed the police and local government administration for allowing the right-wing groups to gather.

-“They should’ve been alert,” he said.
-“We are Indians, and we are part of this secular country.”

 As trouble began brewing in Tripura this week, the influential Indian Express newspaper nudged the BJP government to rein in the region’s right-wing extremists and follow Hasina’s lead in sounding a note of unity.